guillaumegenthial/guillaumegenthial.github.io/_posts/2017-10-01-image-to-latex.markdown

 ---
 layout: post
 title:  "Image to LaTeX"
-description: "Image to Sequence model with Tensorflow with attention and positional embeddings"
+description: "Sequence to Sequence model with Tensorflow with attention and positional embeddings for image to LaTeX"
-excerpt: "Image to Sequence model with Tensorflow for LaTeX generation"
+excerpt: "Sequence to Sequence model with Tensorflow for LaTeX generation"
 date:   2017-10-01
 mathjax: true
 comments: true